 “The World Christian Encyclopedia artificially inflates the number of Catholic ‘denominations’ by counting Eastern churches in communion with Rome as separate denominations.”
 They also stated that even if an accurate tally for Protestant denominations can be arrived at “we still could not blame the whole of that number on Sola scriptura.
 Some of these churches share substantial unity in faith, even if they are judicially independent (perhaps due to geography).
 And much of the disunity of faith within Protestantism …stems from efforts to subordinate the authority of Scripture.”

-While I must commend these men for their honesty and objectivity, it must be admitted that their voices have been drowned by the “front line” pop apologists of Rome.
+While I must commend these men for their honesty and objectivity, their voices have been drowned by other “front line” pop apologists of Rome.
 It’s quite unimaginable for these guys who have thrived on the ignorance, applause and financial support of their Catholic audience for years to sidestep their propaganda, admit their falsehood and retract these errors.

 6. This World Encyclopedia even hurts the Catholic apologia.
 On page 11, it lists out figures of people killed by various groups in history:

 Secular governments killed 55, 597,000.